COLLABORATING FOR SHARED VISION

 Validating and testing the Principles

 Overall, the participatory nature of the process — involving diverse actors and extensive consultations — resulted in a comprehensive and inclusive framework for achieving lasting peace.
-It effectively bridges the gap between realpolitik and real society, leveraging cutting-edge research, participatory consultations, and public engagement to reshape peace processes on a global scale.
+It effectively bridges the gap between realpolitik and civil society, leveraging cutting-edge research, participatory consultations, and public engagement to reshape peace processes on a global scale.